skillprompt/Digital-Signature/README.md

 ## Flow

-- At first server has it own asymmetric key and secretCode, generate a serverSignature using private keys.
+- At first server has it own asymmetric key and secretCode, generate a server-signature using private keys.
 This signature is attached to the formURL.

 - There is an Api called send-form which uses a nodemailer to send a FormUrl to the client.